vitor-de-castro/vitor-de-castro/README.md

 ## Vitor de Castro
 Full-stack developer using Ruby on Rails and Next.js with a background in business and hospitality.
-I enjoy building practical web apps and continuously improving my skills.
+I enjoy building practical web apps and continuously improving my skills everyday.

 🔍 Currently open to full-stack developer roles and missions via Malt or Upwork